 What is Mullen & Mullen’s Mustangs™?

-Mullen & Mullen Law Firm has created a new corporate giving initiative, Mullen & Mullen’s Mustangs™, to bring attention to the plight of wild mustangs.
-To accomplish this goal, we will be sponsoring programs in which these icon symbols of freedom interact with the community as ambassadors of healing.
-So, it’s not just about saving these special horses from slaughter, but also giving back to the community we serve, in a unique way that also helps people and local non-profits.
+Mullen & Mullen Law Firm has created a corporate giving initiative, Mullen & Mullen’s Mustangs™, to bring attention to the plight of wild mustangs at risk of slaughter.
+To accomplish this goal, we will be sponsoring programs in which these iconic symbols of freedom interact with the community as ambassadors of healing.
+So, it’s not just about saving these special horses from slaughter, but also giving back to the community we serve, in a unique way that also helps people in the community and local non-profits.

 Our first offering is a program for Veterans, First Responders, and Mustangs to work together to help each other heal.
 See this page for details: Veterans & First Responders EFP Program.

 According to the ASPCA, “In the year 2020, approximately 36,000 American horses were trucked over our borders to be slaughtered for human consumption.”